miberr/PL-100-Microsoft-Power-Platform-App-Maker/Instructions/Labs/lab05-1-power-bi.md

 ### Exercise 1: Prepare environment & data

-**Objective:** In this exercise, you will install and configure Power BI Desktop and configure a connection to Microsoft Dataverse.
+In this exercise, you will install and configure Power BI Desktop and configure a connection to Microsoft Dataverse.

 > **IMPORTANT**
 >